 Read more: Frequently Asked Questions for Job Seekers and Employees

-Recruiters help job seekers find open positions more efficiently, find about more job opportunities, and know what strategies they should use to increase their chances of making it to the interview stage.
+Recruiters help job seekers find open positions more efficiently, find more job opportunities, and know what strategies they should use to increase their chances of making it to the interview stage.

 Recruiters have connections with a large selection of employers looking for skilled talent.
 When a staffing agency hears of a job position, their headhunters can reach out to qualified applicants to let them know of the opportunity, streamlining the process for the candidate.